tmontovaneli/essays/README.md

-# Do not you agree with anything here?
+# Do not you agree?

 Please, let me know.
 You are more than welcome to criticize the essays.